The Nashville Sewer Crisis: How 867 New Residents Monthly Are Straining 50-Year-Old Infrastructure

 Homeowners in Nashville neighborhoods built during the 1960s-1980s construction boom should be aware that their home’s sewer lateral line — the pipe connecting the house to the main sewer line in the street — is likely approaching the same age as the municipal infrastructure.
 Property owners are responsible for maintaining and repairing their lateral line, meaning that as the public system ages, private lines are aging simultaneously.

 Nashville operates an extensive and complex underground infrastructure network spanning more than 6,000 miles of pipes — including over 3,000 miles of water mains and another 3,000 miles of sewer lines.
-This vast system delivers essential services to a growing population, supplying clean water to more than 660,000 customers and managing wastewater for over 750,000 residents across Davidson County.
+This vast system delivers essential services to Davidson County's growing population, supplying clean water and managing wastewater across the region.

-This infrastructure serves 660,000+ water customers and approximately 750,000 people for wastewater services.
-The system operates 24 hours a day, 365 days a year, moving drinking water to residents and businesses while collecting and treating wastewater to protect the Cumberland River and its tributaries.
+This infrastructure serves approximately 660,000 customer accounts and operates 24 hours a day, 365 days a year, moving drinking water to residents and businesses while collecting and treating wastewater to protect the Cumberland River and its tributaries.

 To visualize the scale of Nashville’s underground infrastructure: 6,000 miles of pipe would stretch from Nashville to London, England and back.
 If laid end-to-end, the pipes would circle the Earth’s equator nearly one-quarter of the way around.